bbenligiray/api3-contracts/docs/contracts/hashregistry.md

 ```

 would be chain-specific.
-The user or inheriting contracts should which serves better to their use-case.
+The user or inheriting contracts should decide which serves their use-case better.

 Inheriting contracts can override `signatureDelegationHashType()` to have an independent track of delegations.
 In that case, the signers must use the new signature delegation hash type while signing delegations for them to be valid.